From Denial to Triumph: How the Internet and Kindness Rebuilt a Young Girl’s Confidence with a Bionic Arm

 One of the most frustrating aspects of healthcare is the inconsistency in insurance policies.
 What one provider considers medically necessary, another may classify as optional or elective.

 For prosthetic users, this can be devastating.
-Many insurance companies only cover basic prosthetics, arguing that more advanced, functional models are “not necessary.”
+Many insurance companies only cover basic prosthetics, arguing that more advanced, functional models are “not essential.”
 But for individuals like Remi, a more advanced prosthetic means independence, mobility, and quality of life.

 Will Insurance Companies Change?